-An historic market town, Tregaron is today a centre for ‘Trotian’ - horse trotting and carriage racing.
-The annual summer event attracts competitors from all over the UK and Ireland.
-It is also the home of the Welsh Gold Centre selling Celtic inspired designs.
+An historic market town, Tregaron is is the chosen site of the 2020 National Eisteddfod.
+Tregaron is also known as a centre for ‘trotian’ - harness racing - which attracts competitors from all over the UK and Ireland.
+It is also the home of the Rhiannon Welsh Gold Centre selling Celtic inspired designs.

 Tregaron - a truly Welsh market town